5-year prison sentence, effectively 10 years, for Edgerton man whose mother died in crash

 Treating his alcoholism properly "is the only way we can recover," she said.

-His brother, Dave, told police he responded that their mother shouldn't drive Monson anywhere because she had dementia.
-In court, Dave Monson said he thought he had persuaded his brother to stay home, but learned the next day that there had been a crash and that his mother was dead.
+His brother, Dave Monson, told police he responded that their mother shouldn't drive Monson anywhere because she had dementia.
+In court, Dave Monson said he thought he had persuaded his brother to stay home but learned the next day that there had been a crash and that his mother was dead.

 He called Thomas Monson "a compassionate human being when he doesn't drink."